DominikN/docs_new/docs/tutorials/ros2-tutorials/rosbot-ros2-demo.md

 ### Flashing STM32 firmware
 If this is your first launch of ROS2 Foxy on ROSbot make sure to upgrade STM32 firmware to at least 0.14.3 version (pay attention because version for ROS Noetic is different).

-To upgrade firmware launch terminal in the Rosbot's Linux and download the STM32 firmware:
+To upgrade firmware launch terminal in the ROSbot's Linux and download the STM32 firmware:

 ```bash
 wget -O /home/husarion/firmware.bin https://files.husarion.com/images/rosbot-2.0-fw-v0.14.3.bin